trothr/blog/Richard/2020/20200302-business-trip.md

 Would like to get some audio books.

 AGAIN, no fits of rage.
 Praise God!
-But the sadness and grief seems to be mounting.
+But the sadness and grief seem to be mounting.

 ## Dinner with Kevin